DanielMajoinen/prismatik2mqtt/README.md

 # prismatik2mqtt

+1. Enable server (API via sockets) in Prismatik -> Settings -> Experimental.

-Modify appsettings.json or use environment variables to set configuration to your needs.
+2. Modify appsettings.json or use environment variables to set configuration to your needs.

-Add the following light to home assistant:
+3. Add the following light to home assistant:
 ```
 light:
   - platform: mqtt